mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/20/2020

+Lumped the searchbar component into the search page itself.
+This way the music player component would feed in the data directly needed to work fluently between the searchbar component and search page.
+There were problems with the search query, once a new search query produced results the music player would not work with the updated results.
+I am sure there is a way to pass the info between components but this is a work around for the time being that way I can work on other parts of this application.

 #### 12/19/2020

 The searchbar styling is complete and looks pretty good.
 However, I've noticed now that I've included the music player component and I do a new search query and try to click on anything new from the results, the music player will not pull in the data from the new results unless I pause or click on the music player...only then will the new results start working with the music player.
 I know I can probably include all the code in a single component and that would be a fix I can do for sure.
 But it'd be a lot of JS and code in a single component and I need to learn how to update/pass the data when a new query is made.